Iron Deficiency Anemia in Children

 Which specialist treats it?
 The pediatrician performs the initial evaluation and, depending on the case, may rely on the pediatric hematologist.
 In the face of a child who is persistently pale or listless, it is advisable to consult to guide the diet and the necessary studies.

-Specialties that treat iron deficiency anemia in children
+Which specialist treats iron deficiency anemia in children?

 Related symptoms